 Poverty is a multidimensional phenomenon.
 Lack of access to basic services like education, water or electricity, social or political exclusion, and high vulnerability are some dimensions of poverty.
 Related to them, and often lying at their core, is the economic dimension of being un- or underemployed and not having enough income.
-Although it is not possible to rank poverty dimensions according to their importance,
+Although it is not possible to rank poverty dimensions according to their importance, insufficient income, i.e. income poverty, is one of the most severe

-The Market Frontier (systemic logic of inclusion / exclusion)

-Market participation requires that individuals or groups have a combination of assets that allow them to engage in and benefit from market-based opportunities.
+Market Frontier (systemic logic of inclusion / exclusion) Market participation requires that individuals or groups have a combination of assets that allow them to engage in and benefit from market-based opportunities.
 These assets include physical and financial capital, knowledge and capacities, and connections that enable transactions.
 The 'market frontier' can be thought of as the threshold where a person has sufficient capital, capacity and connections, which together enable them to take advantage of market-based opportunities.
 If that threshold is not reached, livelihoods will depend on non-market based support, such as social protection, or subsistence livelihoods.